 Accreditation: SACS COC

-Located in Jacksonville, Alabama, Jacksonville State University offers an online Bachelor of Science in Family & Consumer Sciences with a concentration in child development.
+Located in Jacksonville, Alabama, Jacksonville State University offers an online Bachelor of Science in Family & Consumer Sciences with a concentration in Child Development.
 Students gain a comprehensive understanding of how to work with children and their families.
 Graduates can pursue careers in schools, public social service agencies, public health agencies, community centers, child protection services, adoption agencies, and children’s programs in places such as zoos, libraries, museums, and other related areas.
 A total of 120 semester hours are required to complete the degree.
 The child development portion of the program is 33 hours and includes family interaction and field experience.
+Online classes are accessible to students through the Canvas learning management system.
+To apply to this online bachelor’s degree, students must submit an online application, previous academic transcripts, and SAT or ACT scores.
+A minimum 2.0 GPA is required for admission, as well as at least a 20 on the ACT or 1030 on the SAT.
+A background inspection must also be completed before students can begin the program.
+Prospective students can receive guidance from an admissions counselor.
+Students have access to free online tutoring, virtual library services, technical assistance, and online mental health counseling.

 #3 Southern New Hampshire University Online